 Two Medicine Campground

-Located in a stunning corner of the park, this campground sits near the shores of Two Medicine Lake and offers access to some of the park’s best day hikes.
+Located in a stunning corner of the park, the Two Medicine Campground sits near the shores of Two Medicine Lake and offers access to some of the park’s best day hikes.

 Open Season: June – September